 "Polls among likely voters place Luthor within striking distance of both major party candidates."

 Wheeler was the only white male Planeteer, and his whole existence seemed to revolve around raising conservative-sounding viewpoints, only to have them shot down by the more diverse members of the team.
+(This would seem to raise the Unfortunate Implication that if you are white, you must be a conservative, or vice versa.)

 South Park sometimes does this with its social and political-themed episodes.
 Not when both sides are made to look like asses (how the show normally deals with these issues), but when one side is unambiguously set up as wrong based on faulty pretenses, for the sake of dropping the episode's moral.
 Like the episodes about hate crimes and alcoholism.